Are you facing foreclosure?

 What is Foreclosure in New Jersey?

 Foreclosure is the legal means that a lender can use to repossess your home.
 When this happens, you must move out of your house.
 If your property is worth less than the total amount you owe on your mortgage loan, a deficiency judgment could be pursued.
-If that happens, you not only lose your home, you also would owe an additional amount.
-Both foreclosures and deficiency judgments could seriously affect your ability to qualify for credit in the future, so you should avoid foreclosure if possible.
+If that happens, you not only lose your home, you also will owe an additional sum of money to the lender.
+Both foreclosure and deficiency judgments can seriously affect your ability to qualify for credit in the future, so you should avoid foreclosure if possible.

 When you want personal attention to your foreclosure matter and courteous return calls, call us toll-free at (855) 376-5291.
 Ask for Mr. Niemann or Mrs. Urciuoli or you can e-mail Mr. Niemann at firstname.lastname@example.org.
 Let us help you in one of your most stressful times and assist you to save your home or commercial property.